killshape/AutoX/README_en.md

 A JavaScript runtime and development environment on the Android platform that supports accessibility services, and its development goals are similar to JsBox and Workflow.

- ~~Since the [original author](https://github.com/hyb1996) no longer maintains the Auto.js project, I plan to continue the maintainer project on the original basis.
-This project will be transferred from [autojs](https://github.com/hyb1996/Auto.js) The project is named Autox.js.
-What you are looking at is the project based on the original version 4.1.
-Later, I will introduce how to develop and run the project itself.
-More developers are welcome to participate in the maintenance and upgrade of this project.
-The latest [Autox.js Address](https://github.com/kkevsekk1/AutoX), many original project paths in the document, I do not intend to replace them if the original project is not deleted, to show respect for the original author.
-The encryption-related content in this document may conflict with the actual operation.
-If you want to write code encrypted to protect intellectual property rights, please refer to the project https:github.comkkevsekk1webpack-autojs I will gradually improve and update the program code, keep it as much as possible Consistent.~~

 This project is obtained from [hyb1996](https://github.com/hyb1996/Auto.js) autojs and named as Autox.js (autojs modified version).
 What you are looking at now is the project based on the original